Accessibility for Students with Disabilities Policy

 The University must provide reasonable accommodation to students with disabilities up to the point of undue hardship.
 This will not entail any modification of the academic standards of the University or the elimination of the academic evaluation of students.

-Students seeking academic accommodation for a disability must bring the request to the attention of the Centre for Students with Disabilities in a timely manner, normally with one semester's notice, and must provide appropriate documentation of their disability.
+Students seeking academic accommodation for a disability must bring the request to the attention of the Centre for Accessible Learning in a timely manner, normally with one semester's notice, and must provide appropriate documentation of their disability.

 "Student" - In this policy "student" includes an applicant for admission as well as a person who has been admitted and is eligible to register in courses at the University.